eclipse-sumo/sumo/docs/web/docs/Networks/Import/Vissim.md

 was extended to accomodate for the new XML input file format (`*.inpx`) of VISSIM version \>= 6 (which makes a lot of things a lot easier)...

+# Advice on VISSIM network structure

+In order to enhance the quality of the imported network, the VISSIM network structure should follow some general guidelines.
+Although VISSIM has no problems with using links instead of connectors and the other way round, it is best to stick to the following rule for the net to be imported with netconvert:

+ - use links mostly outside of intersections
+ - use one connector to connect a set of inbound and outbound lanes of an intersection
+ - avoid using a sequence of links and connectors inside the intersection if possible
+ - refrain from creating overlapping link shapes when adding turn lanes at approaches

+The overall goal in mind is to make it as easy as possible for netconvert to detect the actual intersection size and all its turning relations.

 # Converted VISSIM net elements

 - links (`STRECKEN`)